Etalon Veterinary Advisors

 Dr. Beau Whitaker

-Beau Whitaker, DVM is a veterinarian at Brazos Valley Equine Hospital in Salado, Texas.
+Dr. Beau Whitaker, DVM, CERP is a veterinarian at Brazos Valley Equine Hospital in Salado, Texas.
 Beau grew up near Nashville, Tennessee on his family's farm, developing a love for horses and livestock.
 Beau obtained a degree in Animal Science from Oklahoma State University, after which he trained quarter horses in Gainesville, Texas before entering veterinary school.
 Beau graduated from Texas A&M University College of Veterinary Medicine in 2005.
 Upon graduation, he completed an internship at Arizona Equine Hospital.
 Beau then worked as a veterinarian at the 6666s Ranch in Guthrie, Texas before moving to Salado, Texas where he has practiced for the last 12 years.
 Beau is a Certified Equine Rehabilitation Practitioner and focuses his work in the areas of sports medicine, rehabilitation, and regenerative therapies, especially as they pertain to recovery from injury and preventative maintenance.
 He has participated in several clinical research trials for equine therapeutics and has performed equine product development research.
 Beau frequently writes articles for equine publications and has served on multiple committees for the American Association of Equine Practitioners.